ghga-de/ghga/tools/auth-km-jobs/README.md

 # GHGA Auth Key Management Jobs

-This repo contains the script that manages internal and external auth keys and are executed as Kubernetes Jobs.
+This repo contains the script that manages internal and external auth keys.

+This script can be executed as a Kubernetes Job, either regularly or on demand.

 ## Subcommands

-You can run the following subcommands using `run <command name>`:
+The following subcommands can be executed using `run <command name>`:

 - `refresh-int-keys`: Recreate internal signing keys and store them in the vault
 - `refresh-ext-keys`: Refetch external public key set and store it in the vault